-The Code supplements our Company policies and procedures, which the Board and employees are also expected to understand and follow.
+The Code supplements our Company policies and procedures, which employees and the Board are also expected to understand and follow.
 To that end, you should also review and be familiar with the Company's policies and procedures, in particular those that are specific to your department or otherwise relate to your job.